1drop/Onedrop.AjaxForm/README.md

 ## JavaScript:

 The form submission is handled via vanilla javascript.
-This package automatically appends the necessary script to the end of the body of every ``TYPO3.Neos:Page``.
+This package automatically appends the necessary script to the end of the body of every ``Neos.Neos:Page``.

-If you use Grunt, Gulp or any other build system, you probably don't want this extra script, but include it in your build process, than you can remove this inclusion by adding this to your sites ``Root.ts2``:
+If you use Grunt, Gulp or any other build system, you probably don't want this extra script, but include it in your build process, than you can remove this inclusion by adding this to your sites ``Root.fusion``:

-    prototype(TYPO3.Neos:Page) {
+    prototype(Neos.Neos:Page) {
         body.javascripts.ajaxForms >
     }